Bug #216

 Any chance to test the patches ?

-Updated by A Z almost 9 years ago
+Updated by A Z over 9 years ago

 I've just received new devices to test with and new firmware with patches applied is compiling.
 Looking forward into testing.

-Updated by A Z over 8 years ago
+Updated by A Z about 9 years ago

 After applying